List of EastEnders characters introduced in 2001: Kelly Taylor

 Kelly Taylor, played by Brooke Kinsella, was introduced by executive producer John Yorke, in 2001.
 She was only due to appear in eight episodes as part of a prostitution/homelessness storyline featuring Michelle Ryan's established character, Zoe Slater, who runs away from home in late 2001 and lives at the same brothel as Kelly.
 However, the viewer response to Kelly was positive, so she was reintroduced as a regular at the end of 2002.
 The character remained in the serial until 2004, when executive producer Louise Berridge decided that her storylines had come to a natural end.

 In the past, Kinsella had auditioned for the parts of Janine Butcher, Zoe Slater and Sonia Jackson, but had been unsuccessful.
 Kinsella has commented, "I went up for the part of every girl in the Square.
 I was closest to getting the part of Zoe.
 I did workshops with all the Slater girls but you have to say they are all dark and look very alike while I'm blonde.
 Obviously that wasn't the right one for me.
 It was hard at the time but I'm very glad because I love playing Kelly.
 She's totally different from any other character and she's good fun to play."

 Tom Stuart

 The Reverend Tom Stuart is a recurring character, played by Shaun Dooley.
+He is the vicar for the parish of Walford, and one of his earliest appearances is conducting the wedding ceremony of Dot (June Brown) and Jim Branning (John Bardon) on Valentine's Day 2002.
+However, he first seen in November 2001 conducting Louise Mitchell's (Rachel Cox) christening.
+He also consults Garry Hobbs (Ricky Groves) and Lynne Slater (Elaine Lordan) as they plan their wedding.

-Tom is the vicar for the parish of Walford, and one of his earliest appearances is conducting the wedding ceremony of Dot (June Brown) and Jim Branning (John Bardon) on Valentine's Day 2002.
-However, he is earlier seen in October 2001 consulting Gary and Lynne as they plan their wedding.
 He returns in December 2001 to assist Dot and Jim as they are planning their wedding, right after Dot returns from a visit to Nigel Bates (Paul Bradley).
-His vicarly duties include conducting Jamie Mitchell's (Jack Ryder) funeral, and performing Kat Slater (Jessie Wallace) and Andy Hunter (Michael Higgs)'s wedding ceremony that is crashed by Alfie Moon (Shane Richie).
+His vicarly duties include conducting Jamie Mitchell's (Jack Ryder) funeral, and performing Kat Slater (Jessie Wallace) and Andy Hunter's (Michael Higgs) wedding ceremony that is crashed by Alfie Moon (Shane Richie).
 He also occasionally appears when Dot attends church meetings and suchlike.
+Reverend Stuart makes his last appearance when he conducts the funeral of a local pensioner after being asked by Martin (James Alexandrou) and Sonia Fowler (Natalie Cassidy).
 He is replaced off-screen by Reverend Stevens (Michael Keating).